 Research Projects

-Since I started my PhD in 2017, I've become part of several research projects related to mathematical approaches for medical applications, with a strong focus on Mathematical Oncology.
-In particular, I'm interested in decoding colon cancer at different scales in the context of Lynch syndrome, the most common inherited colon cancer syndrome.
+Since I started my PhD in 2017, I've become part of several research projects related to mathematical approaches for biomedical applications, with a strong focus on Mathematical Oncology.
+In particular, I've been interested in decoding colon cancer at different scales in the context of Lynch syndrome, the most common inherited colon cancer syndrome.
 You are invited to explore the different projects by clicking below.

 Mathematics in Oncology